lisizejnullahu/lisizejnullahu/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=iampavangandhi.iampavangandhi&style=flat-square&color=0088cc)

-I am a Junior Software Developer specializing in Full-Stack & Mobile Development, crafting user-centric solutions with enthusiasm.
-Seeking fresh challenges and creative collaborations, I'm committed to quality and innovation, dedicated to exceeding expectations in software development.
+I'm a Software Developer who loves working on both Full-Stack & Mobile Development.
+I enjoy creating user friendly solutions and I'm always up for new challenges and collaborations.
+My focus is on delivering high quality work that goes beyond expectations.

 ### Talking about Personal Stuff: